 To get the best picture of Faith, Hope, and Charity, better known as Three Sisters, save this spot to your GPS and park right there or across the road on the gravel.

-Head towards the bridge and once you walk under it, follow the creek bed for about 5 minutes.
+Head towards the bridge and follow the creek bed for about 5 minutes once you walk under it.
 The trail is usually well-trodden, so you should be able to find the photography spot easily.
 Itβs the absolute best thing to do in Canmore year-round.

 20. Attend Canmoreβs festivals